okv627/KardiaFlow/infra/README.md

-# KardiaFlow Infrastructure Deployment Guide
+# Kardiaflow Infrastructure Deployment Guide

-This folder contains the infrastructure-as-code (IaC) scripts for deploying and tearing down the minimal KardiaFlow development environment in Azure using Bicep and the Azure CLI.
+This folder contains the infrastructure-as-code (IaC) scripts for deploying and tearing down the minimal Kardiaflow development environment in Azure using Bicep and the Azure CLI.

 ---